Legal history: Modern European law

 The two main traditions of modern European law are the codified legal systems of most of continental Europe, and the English tradition based on case law.

-As nationalism grew in the 18th and 19th centuries, lex mercatoria was incorporated into countries' local law under new civil codes.
+As nationalism grew in the 18th and 19th centuries, lex mercatoria was incorporated into national law through new civil codes.
 Of these, the French Napoleonic Code and the German Bürgerliches Gesetzbuch became the most influential.
 As opposed to English common law, which consists of massive tomes of case law, codes in small books are easy to export and for judges to apply.
 However, today there are signs that civil and common law are converging.
 European Union law is codified in treaties, but develops through the precedent set down by the European Court of Justice.

 African law

 The African law system is based on common law and civilian law.
 Many legal systems in Africa were based on ethnic customs and traditions before colonization took over their original system.
 The people listened to their elders and relied on them as mediators during disputes.
 Several states didn't keep written records, as their laws were often passed orally.
-In the Mali Empire, the Kouroukan Fouga, was proclaimed in 1222–1236 AD as the official constitution of the state.
+In the Mali Empire, the Kouroukan Fouga was proclaimed in 1222–1236 AD as the state's official constitution.
 It defined regulations in both constitutional and civil matters.
 The provisions of the constitution are still transmitted to this day by griots under oath.
 During colonization, authorities in Africa developed an official legal system called the Native Courts.
 After colonialism, the major faiths that stayed were Buddhism, Hinduism, and Judaism.

 United States

-The United States legal system developed primarily out of the English common law system (with the exception of the state of Louisiana, which continued to follow the French civilian system after being admitted to statehood).
-Some concepts from Spanish law, such as the prior appropriation doctrine and community property, still persist in some US states, particularly those that were part of the Mexican Cession in 1848.
+The United States legal system developed primarily from the English common law system (except for the state of Louisiana, which continued to follow the French civil law system after being admitted to statehood).
+Some concepts from Spanish law, such as the prior appropriation doctrine and community property, persist in some US states, particularly those that were part of the Mexican Cession in 1848.

 Under the doctrine of federalism, each state has its own separate court system, and the ability to legislate within areas not reserved to the federal government.

-Global Legal Traditions

-A comprehensive view of legal history must encompass legal systems beyond the Western tradition.
-Scholars have increasingly focused on non-Western frameworks, such as Islamic law, which emphasizes religious principles; Confucian legal traditions, where moral conduct is integral to law; and the adaptive nature of African customary law.
-By comparing these diverse systems with Western legal developments, researchers have highlighted both striking differences and unexpected similarities, thereby enriching our understanding of law as a global phenomenon.